Gartner experts weigh in on how it’s valuable and whether it’s safe to use.

 Generating and helping to improve prose and code development

 Translating and converting language (including programming languages)

-Beyond that, there are four main ways to deploy the ChatGPT technology, two of which are currently possible:
+Beyond that, there are four main ways to deploy the ChatGPT technology:

-As-is: Inputting prompts and receiving results via the web-based interface.
-This is by far the most popular approach today.
+As-is: Input text prompts and receive results via the web-based interface.
+This is by far the most popular approach when starting out.